Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 > shells from distant players but limit themselves to those close at hand, yet
 > they manage to acquire a large number.

 While later depictions (such as the images above) usually represent the game as only played by women, diary entries and paintings from the time show that the game was originally played by everyone, often in mixed teams.
-Losing teams would also request re-matches to try to beat the victorious team.[@JapaneseGamesOfMemory p.
-257]
+Losing teams would also request re-matches to try to beat the victorious team.[@JapaneseGamesOfMemory 257]

-Records of the imperial household indicate that the shell-matching game was played formally nearly five hundred times over the period 1481–1589, sometimes as many as nine times a month.[@JapaneseGamesOfMemory p.
-257]
+Records of the imperial household indicate that the shell-matching game was played formally nearly five hundred times over the period 1481–1589, sometimes as many as nine times a month.[@JapaneseGamesOfMemory 257]

 > [!figure]
 >